Age of Pets in Human Years

 6. Geriatric: 15 years and older

 As with dogs, many factors influence a cat's aging process.
 There is no specific definition of a senior or geriatric cat.
-In general, cats eight to ten years of age are seniors.
-Cats over twelve years of age are considered geriatric by most veterinarians.
+In general, cats seven to ten years of age are mature, equivalent to middle-aged humans in their forties or fifties.
+Cats over 15 years of age are considered geriatric by most veterinarians.
 These classifications are arbitrary.
-A cat is not suddenly a senior on his eighth birthday.
+A cat is not suddenly a senior on his eleventh birthday.

 Aging Dogs and Cats